China blasts US military bill as interference in its affairs

 BEIJING — China on Tuesday blasted a U.S. military spending bill that calls for development of plans to help self-ruled Taiwan improve its defenses and warned of possible damage to cooperation in other areas.

-The Taiwan provision in the 2019 military budget authorization “is full of cold war thinking” and “interferes in China’s internal affairs,” said a Ministry of Defense statement.
+The provision in the 2019 military budget authorization “is full of cold war thinking” and “interferes in China’s internal affairs,” said a Ministry of Defense statement.
+It said the measure “ruins the atmosphere” for military cooperation.

 Beijing claims Taiwan, which split with the mainland in 1949, as part of its territory and has threatened to invade.
 Washington has no official relations with the island’s democratically elected government but is obliged by U.S. law to see that it has the means necessary to defend itself.